Self-avoiding walks on finite graphs of large girth: Introduction

-Although the expected length $L$ does not exhibit ``mean field behavior'' for large girth expanders, we may consider another measure of ``mean field behavior'', namely the ``critical exponent'' $\gamma$.
+As mentioned above, although the expected length $L$ does not exhibit ``mean field behavior'' for large girth expanders, we may consider another measure of ``mean field behavior'', namely the ``critical exponent'' $\gamma$.
 We show that $\gamma=1$ in the critical regime for graphs with large girth.
 We also determine $\gamma$ for the sub- and super-critical regimes.

 \begin{thm} For a sequence of $d$-regular transitive graphs $(G_n)_n$, of size $|G_n| \nearrow \infty$ and girth $g_n \to \infty$ as $n \to \infty$:

 \begin{itemize}

 \item For the critical sequence $x_n = \tfrac{1}{d-1}$, the critical exponent $\gamma$ has the mean field value